Rudra-ravi/relayz/README.md

 ## Troubleshooting

-- Ensure your ESP32 and smartphone are on the same WiFi network
+- Ensure your ESP32 and smartphone are connected to internet
 - Check the serial monitor in Arduino IDE for any connection issues
 - Verify that your Blynk Auth Token is correct in both the ESP32 code and Flutter app